amiiit/frontend-challenge/README.md

 Will fetch metadata and audio files for 10 tracks from freemusicarchive.org.

-The output of this script is a set of wget commands.
-Copy and paste them into your terminal in order to download the actual mp3 files.

 Now that we have the files locally, we can serve them via:

 ```